 Due to these reasons, bitcoin and other forms of cryptocurrencies can be used by Forex traders in various ways:

-The value of bitcoin has grown exponentially since it was first introduced in 2009, when it was valued at 5 cents per ‘coin’.
-At the moment, the same ‘coin’ has a value of $628.51 when looking at Forex charts online, which is a dip from its highest ever value of $995.99 in January 2014 and the previous high of $785 in June 2016.
+The value of Bitcoin has grown exponentially since it was first introduced in 2009 when it was valued at 5 cents per ‘coin’.
+At the moment, the same ‘coin’ has a value of $628.51 when looking at Forex charts online, which is a dip from its highest-ever value of $995.99 in January 2014 and the previous high of $785 in June 2016.
 Compared to other trading instruments like Forex exchanges, bitcoin is still a very small niche, with only about $20 million in value of bitcoin being traded in a single day.
-It’s gaining traction, though, and is even being traded every Monday in the Union Square in New York just like a trading floor on the NYSE.
+It’s gaining traction, though, and is even being traded every Monday in Union Square in New York just like a trading floor on the NYSE.

-This presents a great investment opportunity for speculators who see bitcoin merely as a commodity for hedging and have no intention to use it for purchases.
-Just like other commodities, there is a lot of volatility with bitcoin, and there are high chances of making a fortune off this technology.
-In fact, bitcoin may actually have a higher volatility despite the relatively low volume being traded, and this is what speculators thrive on.
-Despite statements from some detractors who have claimed bitcoin may be on its deathbed, evidence points to the contrary, and speculators can be confident when trading cryptocurrencies.
+This presents a great investment opportunity for speculators who see Bitcoin merely as a commodity for hedging and have no intention to use it for purchases.
+Just like other commodities, there is a lot of volatility with Bitcoin, and there are high chances of making a fortune off this technology.
+Bitcoin may have higher volatility despite the relatively low volume being traded, and this is what speculators thrive on.
+Despite statements from some detractors who have claimed Bitcoin may be on its deathbed, evidence points to the contrary, and speculators can be confident when trading cryptocurrencies.

-Another relevant question in regard to mining would be, why not just mine bitcoin consistently?
-The simple answer is that bitcoin mining is very difficult.
+Another relevant question regarding mining would be, why not just mine Bitcoin consistently?
+The simple answer is that Bitcoin mining is very difficult.
 To create a hash, you only need a computer, and with modern computers which have high computation power, it’s possible to create a hash.
-At the start, back in 2009 – 2012, many miners used their personal computers to mine bitcoin blockchains, but now there are very many miners and the process had to be made more ‘difficult’.
-In fact, there is a difficulty metric in the bitcoin network which rates the difficulty of creating a hash from a particular blockchain.
+At the start, back in 2009 – 2012, many miners used their personal computers to mine Bitcoin blockchains, but now there are very many miners and the process had to be made more ‘difficult’.
+There is a difficulty metric in the Bitcoin network which rates the difficulty of creating a hash from a particular blockchain.

 The hash needs to look a certain way, with a specified number of zeroes at the start and then the subsequent characters.
 Mining software can create a hash, but the miner has no way of knowing what the final hash will look like.
 This decreased the chances of a miner creating a correct hash.
-In order to find the correct has, the miner would have to create many hashes before finding one that is acceptable, and this requires a lot more power that can be provided by a standard desktop computer.
+To find the correct has, the miner would have to create many hashes before finding one that is acceptable, and this requires a lot more power than can be provided by a standard desktop computer.

-Miners therefore need to find mining pools where they combine the processing power of several computers to create a kind of supercomputer in order to create a correct hash.
-This means that the miners would have to consume a lot of electrical power and time in order to get their reward.
+Miners, therefore, need to find mining pools where they combine the processing power of several computers to create a kind of supercomputer to create a correct hash.
+This means that the miners would have to consume a lot of electrical power and time to get their reward.